Typography

 Lower-Optic Fibercase

-This is lowercase only.
-But it adds to the feel that I wished to portray.
+This is lowercase only, adding to the adventurous child feeling that I wished to portray.

 Qualymer Beanpole